weshaan/DSA/Arrays/README.txt

-This file contains code related to arrays
+This file contains code related to arrays.